- County Homepage

 Once you have completed and submitted the application and the screening process is finished, you will be notified by email if you meet minimum qualifications or not.

-If you meet minimum qualifications, you will receive an email inviting you to schedule an interview.
+If you meet minimum qualifications, you will receive an email inviting you to a written exam.
+Those candidates passing the written exam will move forward in the process and may receive an email inviting them to schedule an interview.

 The job interview